 Hopefully, you’ve at least started watching Star Trek: Deep Space Nine by now.
 It’s my favourite Star Trek series, and I believe the most underrated.
 While a highly serialized story doesn’t seem strange today, you must remember that in the 1990s, it was highly unusual.
 Syndicated shows like Star Trek generally returned to status quo at the end of each episode.
 Thus, Deep Space Nine had some of the deepest and most compelling character development in Trek of that era and an ongoing story that was genuinely thoughtful and impactful in a way that its contemporaries weren’t capable of being.

 So this week, as an addition to the viewing guide I’ve already laid out, I’d like to present to you what I believe to be the 14 best episodes of Star Trek: Deep Space Nine.

 Just a word of warning, though: the viewing guide, I did my best to keep as spoiler-free as possible.
 I’m not going to do that here.

 So here we are the final season of Star Trek: Deep Space Nine.

 The wormhole is sealed.
 Captain Sisko is on Earth, lost without his connection to The Prophets.
-Worf is devastated over the ends of the season six finale.
-The war with the Domion rages across the Alpha Quadrant and goes poorly for the federation.
-Things are grim and in this final season things are only going to get worse before they get better.
+Worf is devastated over the end of the season six finale.
+The war with The Dominion rages across the Alpha Quadrant and goes poorly for the federation.
+Things are grim, and in this final season, things are only going to get worse before they get better.

-Season 7 starts out with a two episode story but where it really shines is in the end.
-The last nine episodes form one story which wraps up all of the storylines begun in the series.
+Season 7 starts with a two-episode story, but it really shines in the end: the last nine episodes form one story, which wraps up all of the storylines begun in the series.

 These are the episodes of Star Trek: Deep Space Nine, season seven.

-_Star Trek: Deep Space Nine_ season 5 ended with a bang; literally.
-After 3 years of build up and tension the war everyone knew was coming has finally arrived.
+Star Trek: Deep Space Nine season 5 ended with a bang, literally.
+After three years of build-up, the war everyone knew was coming finally arrived.
 The Dominion attacked the station under the command of Dukat and captured it.
 Sisko and the crew retreated and joined the allied fleet, vowing to return.